“… for the letter kills, but the Spirit gives life” (2 Corinthians 3:5-6).

 He went straight to the issue and condemned the critical, judgmental heart.

 Today we might judge others in regard to women wearing head coverings, homeschooling, alcohol, sabbaths, festivals, entertainment, make-up, certain translations of the Bible, and so on.

-For example, a legalist might say that salvation is dependant on such things as keeping the Sabbath or celebrating the Jewish festivals.
+For example, a legalist might say that salvation is dependent on such things as keeping the Sabbath or celebrating the Jewish festivals.
 Is it wise to take a day of rest and honor God?
 Can people still celebrate the festivals and benefit from their observance?
 Absolutely, but they are not tied to salvation.

 The New Testament encourages the observation of the Lord’s Supper and then tells us not to let others judge us in connection with the festivals or sabbaths, or for us to judge them (cf. Colossians 2:16).
 The underlying attitude of legalism is arrogance … hyper-spiritual.